madetheforcebewithyou/redux-knife-manager/README.md

  */
 ```

 ### `getRootReducer()`
-The function `getRootReducer` is used to get the combined reducer of knives.
-It should be used to configured with redux store.
+The function `getRootReducer` is used to get combined reducers of knives.
+It should be used to configure with redux store.

 #### Returns
 * Return the **Object** of combined reducer of knives which are associated with `namespace`.